 Best Time to Visit Taiwan

 This is going to be my best piece of advice for Taiwan travel: Avoid summer!
 I’m bluntly honest with you, and you will appreciate this a lot.
 Here’s why.

-In Taipei, it rains quite frequently all year around.
-Especially, if you are traveling in May through June, be prepared with the monsoon season.
+In Taipei, it rains quite frequently all year round.
+Especially, if you are traveling in May through June, be prepared for the monsoon season.
 Typically, it does not rain all day long, rather on and off.
 Kaohsiung in southern Taiwan would be hotter but sees more sunny, bright days than Taipei.

 Also, June through September is a typhoon season.
 While occasional typhoons should not deter you from visiting Taiwan, there is a chance you will get stuck inside your hotel, or even worse, stranded in Taiwan.
 So be sure to check the local weather if you travel in summer.